open-atmos-krk/open-atmos-krk.github.io/_projects/sdm_adaptivity.md

   improving accuracy without compromising computational efficiency.
 Validation in benchmark test cases shows that it reproduces the precision of short fixed timesteps while retaining the speed of longer ones.
-Implemented in the open-source <a href="https://open-atmos-krk.github.io/projects/pysdm.html">PySDM</a> and <a href="https://github.com/emmacware/droplets.jl">Droplets.jl</a> packages, this approach enhances the reliability of probabilistic coalescence modelling and provides a framework for more faithful representations of cloud microphysics.
+Implemented in the open-source <a href="https://open-atmos-krk.github.io/projects/pysdm.html">PySDM</a> Python package (<a href="https://github.com/emmacware/droplets.jl">as well as in the Droplets.jl Julia package</a>), this approach enhances the reliability of probabilistic coalescence modelling and provides a framework for more faithful representations of cloud microphysics.
 </p>